josem279/python_practice/README.md

 # python_practice

-This repository contains examples of me working and practicing the fundamentals of Python!
+This repository contains examples of my work while practicing the fundamentals of Python!